Rally Squirrel

-Rally Squirrel is the name given to an American gray squirrel (Sciurus carolinensis) which appeared on the field and ran across home plate at Busch Stadium during a 2011 National League Division Series (NLDS) Major League Baseball game between the Philadelphia Phillies and St. Louis Cardinals on October 5, 2011.
+Rally Squirrel is the name given to an eastern gray squirrel (Sciurus carolinensis) which appeared on the field and ran across home plate at Busch Stadium during a 2011 National League Division Series (NLDS) Major League Baseball game between the Philadelphia Phillies and St. Louis Cardinals on October 5, 2011.
 The squirrel captured American media attention, and was adopted as an unofficial mascot by the Cardinals and the populace of St. Louis.
 The Cardinals would go on to win the 2011 World Series in dramatic fashion.

 Appearances

 On October 4, a gray squirrel appeared in the outfield during Game 3 of the Phillies–Cardinals National League Division Series, causing an interruption in play.

 During the fifth inning of Game 4 on October 5, a squirrel again appeared on the field.
 Play was not interrupted, but the squirrel caused considerable confusion, running across home plate as Phillies pitcher Roy Oswalt was delivering a pitch to Skip Schumaker.
 The squirrel then jumped into the stands.
 Umpire Ángel Hernández called the pitch a ball; Oswalt and Philadelphia manager Charlie Manuel argued, unsuccessfully, that Oswalt had been distracted by the squirrel and that "no pitch" should be called.
 Manuel later avowed that, if he had a firearm, he would have shot the obstreperous rodent.
 Some commentators speculated that the October 4 and October 5 squirrels were the same animal, but this was not proven.

 Before Game 5 of the NLDS in Philadelphia, Oswalt was again accosted by a squirrel near the warning track at Citizens Bank Park.
 Philadelphia fans taunted the Cardinals by throwing a stuffed squirrel into the team's bullpen.
 Cardinals pitcher Octavio Dotel retrieved it, and kept it in his locker.
 The Cardinals defeated the Phillies in five games, and Dotel said he would keep the squirrel through the World Series.
 "They didn't know that it's our good luck; they gave us good luck to our bullpen and that's why the bullpen has been so great lately", commented Dotel about the Philadelphia fans.

 On October 16 in Milwaukee, Dotel and teammates toasted the stuffed squirrel and sprayed it with champagne and beer while celebrating their NLCS victory over the Milwaukee Brewers, which sent them to the World Series against the Texas Rangers.